Dpdl-io/DpdlEngine/Download.md

 ## 'DpdlEngine pro' release

-The 'DpdlEngine pro' release is supplied tailored to specific customer requirements and offers also customizations applicable to the DpdlEngine core engine.
+The 'DpdlEngine pro' release is supplied tailored to specific customer requirements in terms of licensing model and release package.

-In particular platform also specific targets can be defined (e.g run on Java 1.4, etc..) to meet the customer requirements at full extend.
+In particular also platform specific targets can be defined (e.g run on Java 1.4, JavaME etc..) to meet at best the customer requirements at full extend.

-The available embedded language plug-ins can also be requested with full source code disclosure for applying customizations and extensions.
+The available embedded language plug-ins can also be requested along with its full source code disclosure for applying customizations and develop further extensions.

+We strongly believe that business strategies can be worked out together with our clients.

 ## Other Downloads